 Slaw is Canadian, co-operative, and about any and all things legal.

-Our audience is primarily lawyers, law librarians, and others working in or studying law.
-As ever, our aim is to share knowledge, offer advice and instruction, and occasionally provoke.
-But please note: we do not offer legal advice, even in the most vague terms and neither do we recommend lawyers to prospective clients.
+Our audience primarily consists of lawyers, law librarians, and those working in or studying law.
+Our aim is simple: to share knowledge, to offer advice and instruction, and to provoke “smart conversations.”